SERG-Delft/andy/README.md

 Andy is named after [Andy Zaidman](https://azaidman.github.io), professor in Software Quality at the Delft University of Technology in the Netherlands.
-Andy is a strong proponent of software testing, and even teaches in his 1st year introduction to programming course.
+Andy is a strong proponent of software testing, and even teaches it in his 1st year introduction to programming course!
 Have you seen [Andy's TED talk](https://www.youtube.com/watch?v=IfXVEz_mMHI) on testing?